 With physical design sprints, you have the luxury of rich, interpersonal communication and collaboration.
 You can meet, work and collaborate with people in real-time.
 You’ll also have a shared human experience that fosters a real sense of learning, camaraderie, and respect for one another.

 Remote/virtual design sprints are highly customizable and versatile by nature.
 You can usually record everything from stakeholder interviews to in-session activities, voting, and discussion for later viewing and documentation.
 You also have the added advantage of working with distributed professionals who can switch between ‘online together’ and ‘offline alone’ modes of work.

 Experiment and try different approaches to getting the outcomes you want.
-With a virtual application of the design sprint methodology, you can mix and match several different types of process and technique.
+With a virtual application of the design sprint methodology, you can mix and match several different types of processes and techniques.

 4. What’s the main advantage of running a virtual design sprint?

 You get the same results as an in-person design sprint in half the time.